-The International Association of Dredging Companies (IADC) is the umbrella organization for some 100 dredging and maritime construction companies who represent the forefront of the industry and whose combined resources execute 80 percent of global dredging in the open market.
+The International Association of Dredging Companies (IADC) is the umbrella organisation for some 100 dredging and maritime construction companies who represent the forefront of the industry and whose combined resources execute 80 percent of global dredging in the open market.
 These companies offer services for ports and harbours, coastal development and protection, land reclamation, offshore energy for oil and gas and wind farms, remediation of contaminated industrial sites, and beach nourishment and cruise ship harbours for recreation and tourism.

 IADC’s added value:

 IADC acts as a voice for the private dredging industry, promoting the industry to the general public and educating those who may come in contact with dredging, but are not aware of its many facets.
-IADC also communicates and cooperates with other related trade organizations, representing the dredging industry with a positive, but impartial approach.
+IADC also communicates and cooperates with other related trade organisations, representing the dredging industry with a positive, but impartial approach.

-IADC emphasizes several key topics such as:
+IADC emphasises several key topics such as: